CraigChen23/HappyMeal/README.md

 ---
 ## Abstract/Summary of App:
 We plan to make a choropleth map of the world showcasing the exports of coffees from each country (or at least the ones on the database) throughout the different years.
-When users click onto the country, it will redirect them to another page that has a bar graph and pie chart of their coffee export throughout the years.
+When users hovers the country, it will display the amount of coffee exported in that year.
+Clients are able to search for different countries which will redirect them another page that has a line chart with all the exports across the years as well a some fun facts.

-Clients are able to filter results based on country and year.
-Time permitted, a search function to find nearby coffee shops based on location
+Time permitted, a search function to find nearby coffee shops based on location and integration of the other csv datas.

 ---
 ## API Cards: